shadowezz/Productiv/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source:
 **Note:**
-If the Json files are missing or if the path is missing, a new set of Json files will be generated with a set of sample items.
+If the json files are missing or if the path is missing, a new set of json files will be generated with a set of sample items.
 </div>

 ### Common classes